State-of-the-Art Facilities Lead to Groundbreaking Discoveries

 The User-Friendly Characterization Laboratory

 The User-Friendly Characterization Laboratory (UFC-Lab) was created for undergraduate research and other projects needing basic characterization.
-As of 2021, the available tools are:

 - Optical microscope, 3.5-180X in stereo, X-Y stage, 10 MP digital camera;